yashwanth-br/EmbeddedLinuxNotes/SubsectionNotes/Booting_BBB_from_uSD_card.md

 4. Later, Download the RFS (Root File system) from the provided source and extract it.
-Here if you go inside the boot folder find "uImage" file and this is the Linux Image.
+Here if you go inside the boot folder, "uImage" file is the Linux Image.
 Now, come back and copy all the folders into the ROOTFS partition of the uSD card.
 And then run "sync".

 ```